Dr Tasakena Safayat

 FEES – It must be noted that some services provided by Urangan Medical Centre do not attract a Medicare rebate.
 Examples of such services are Insurance medicals and pre-employment medicals.
-Dr Rehman bulk bills the holders of Veteran Affairs cards, Centrelink pension and health care cards and Commonwealth Seniors Concession card holders.
 You are requested to settle accounts at the time of consultation.
 Cash, MasterCard, visa card are accepted.
 Cheques from regular clients will be accepted.
-Dr Rehman’s fees are $60.00 for standard visit and $90.00 for a long visit.
-All other doctors bulk bill their patients with a Medicare card.
-Overseas visitors without Medicare cards will be charged $120.00.
+Overseas visitors without Medicare cards will be charged $132.00.

 TELEPHONE CALLS – The doctors will take telephone calls from regular clients of the practice.
 However, most calls will need to be returned after the end of the working day, staff to be given some information as to the nature of the inquiry.

 TRANSLATING SERVICES: If you require this service please phone 131450.